merkisoft/hueforge-slicer-integration/README.md

 ## Features

-Automatically detects color-change layers in G-code
+- Automatically handles color-change layers in G-code

-Inserts pause commands such as M600 or custom commands like PAUSE
+- Inserts pause commands such as M600 or custom commands like PAUSE

-Tested with PrusaSlicer — should also work with OrcaSlicer and other slicers that support post-processing scripts
+- Tested with PrusaSlicer — should also work with OrcaSlicer and other slicers that support post-processing scripts

 ## Installation